faelin/shell-tools-source-refresh/README.md

     -n, --no-load

-          Track the file but do not reload it until the next time the file is modified.
+          Track the file but do not refresh it until the next time the file is modified
 ```

 ### source-auto-track <pattern>

 Use this command to automatically look for new files to track.
-When passed a specific filepath, that file be automatically added to the tracker anytime source-reload runs.
-When given a glob-pattern, _all_ files matching the pattern will be added to the tracker whenever source-reload runs.
-Globs are expanded at the time of `source-reload`,
+When passed a specific filepath, that file be automatically added to the tracker anytime source-refresh runs.
+When given a glob-pattern, _all_ files matching the pattern will be added to the tracker whenever source-refresh runs.
+Globs are expanded at the time of `source-refresh`,

 _NOTE: all paths should probably be Absolute paths, for safety!_